Toward a physically motivated notion of Gaussian complexity geometry

 \subsection{Non-reversible complexity for a single\\ bosonic mode}

 Finally, as a simple example to illustrate a setting that also includes non-reversibility, let us consider a single bosonic degree of freedom, and restrict ourselves to the subset of pure Gaussian states with vanishing vector of means.
-In this case, phase space is two-dimensional, and the full space of pure Gaussian states under consideration can be characterized by $2\times 2$ covariance matrices $\sigma$.
+In this case, the full space of pure Gaussian states under consideration can be characterized by $2\times 2$ covariance matrices $\sigma$.
 Without loss of generality, we can set the covariance matrix of the reference state to just be the identity,

 We then recall that the symplectic matrix for bosons is state-independent and given by

 so the reference state can equivalently be characterized by a complex structure which, in the simple choice of canonical basis where $\sigma_R$ becomes the identity, is just represented as